AdhvikaECE536/smart-parking-lorawan-internship-gmr/README.md

 ---

 ### 🙏 Acknowledgments
-Special thanks to GMR Airports Ltd for proving me the environment to learn, explore and grow.
+Special thanks to GMR Airports Ltd for providing me the environment to learn, explore and grow.